-SDCI did not receive public comments during the Recommendation phase of the review.
+SDCI did not receive public comments on the project.

 One purpose of the design review process is for the City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.